GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is obfuscation?
 What is it used for?
 What about minification?** - [Learn more here](https://www.youtube.com/watch?v=yduedsaxfDw)

 * **How to change some parameters in an app without app update?** - [Learn more here](https://blog.mindorks.com/getting-started-with-firebase-remote-config-in-android)

+* **Dependency injection libraries**

+[Dagger 2](https://github.com/google/dagger) - A fast dependency injector for Java and Android.
+Dagger is a compile-time framework for dependency injection.
+It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.

+One of the primary advantages of Dagger 2 over most other dependency injection frameworks is that its strictly generated implementation (no reflection) means that it can be used in Android applications.

+[Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.

+Hilt provides a standard way to use DI in your application by providing containers for every Android class in your project and managing their lifecycles automatically.
+Hilt is built on top of the popular DI library Dagger to benefit from the compile-time correctness, runtime performance, scalability, and Android Studio support that Dagger provides.

+[Koin](https://github.com/InsertKoinIO/koin) - A pragmatic lightweight dependency injection framework for Kotlin developers.
+Written in pure Kotlin, using functional resolution only: no proxy, no code generation, no reflection.
+Koin is a DSL, a lightweight container and a pragmatic API.

+[Kodein](https://github.com/Kodein-Framework/Kodein-DI) - is a very simple and yet very useful dependency retrieval container. it is very easy to use and configure.

+Kodein-DI allows you to:

+- Lazily instantiate your dependencies when needed
+- Stop caring about dependency initialization order
+- Easily bind classes or interfaces to their instance or provider
+- Easily debug your dependency bindings and recursions

+Kodein-DI is a good choice because:

+- It proposes a very simple and readable declarative DSL
+- It is not subject to type erasure (as Java is)
+- It integrates nicely with Android
+- It proposes a very kotlin-esque idiomatic API
+- It is fast and optimized (makes extensive use of inline)
+- It can be used in plain Java

 * **What is installLocation tag in AndroidManifest?**